Chapter 48

 “If I ever do, try and find me,” replied Ms. Lebowitz.

-Ms. Stoker’d offered the 1977 Aqueduct editorship to Mitchell Lodge, who’d accepted it with the stem of a full-bent pipe clenched between patrician teeth.
+Ms. Stoker’d offered the 1977 Aqueduct editorship to Mitchell Lodge, who’d accepted it with a full-bent pipe clenched between his patrician teeth.
 Room was reserved in his blue-blooded mailbox for admission letters from Harvard, Princeton, and Yale; but “My safety school is Elgin State,” Mitch would say, extolling its faculty of nice young men in clean white coats who’d be coming to take him away ha-ha.
 He'd blazed the expulsive trail for Roger Mustardman by getting tossed out of Front Tree Country Day School after sixth grade—though not for going berserk in a field hockey faceoff, like Mauly the Mauler Carstairs.
 In Mitch’s case, “Front Tree went Turn of the Screwy on me for Miles upon Miles.”
-When asked to explain, he’d say “I’m not called ‘Hieronymus’ for nothing” and describe a hallucinatory Prep School of Earthly Delights diorama he’d constructed, or an Adoration of The Magus adaptation of John Fowles’s novel as a whippersnapping rockabilly opera.
+When asked to explain this, he’d say “Not called ‘Hieronymus’ for nothing” and describe a hallucinatory Prep School of Earthly Delights diorama he’d constructed, or an Adoration of The Magus adaptation of John Fowles’s novel as a whippersnapping rockabilly opera.

 At VTHS, Mitchell continued to flap the Bosch banner.
 “It’s Never Permitted to Be Surprised at the Aberration of Born Fools,” he headlined a term paper on The Spoils of Poynton for Ms. Stoker’s World Literature seminar.